rohit-jais/discor-clone/README.md

-# Hi, here is replica of Discord,.
+# Hi, here is the replica of Discord.
 The follwing project has build on Redux-React-App

 ## Live Demo Link Hosted on Netlify